protofire/kyber-pool-master-proxy-contract/docs/contract-apis.md

 ```

 #### successfulClaimByFeeHandler
-Indicates if claim for a given FeeHandler has already been performed
+Indicates if a claim for a given FeeHandler has already been performed

 #### Example
 Check a claim has already performed from FEE_HANDLER_ADDRESS